 Warning: Trying to access array offset on value of type null in /home/customer/www/carolinatigerrescue.org/public_html/wp-content/plugins/flickr-justified-gallery/phpFlickr_a1/phpFlickr.php on line 154

 Elvis is our most well-known serval at Carolina Tiger Rescue.
-He was literally dropped off on our doorstep by a private owner who realized that Elvis’s aggressive tendencies did not make him a good pet.
+He was literally dropped off on our doorstep by a private owner who realized that Elvis’ aggressive tendencies did not make him a good pet.
 Elvis is a favorite on tour.
-He enjoys coming up to see who has come to visit him and is always ready for a treat offered by the tour guide.
+He enjoys coming up to see who has come to visit him and is always ready for a treat.
 Elvis is most notable for his long, slender look and social nature.
 His sociability will not stop him from giving you a hiss or snarl if you get too close, reminding you of his wild nature.

 How Elvis Came to the Sanctuary

 On Sunday, April 26, 2009, Carolina Tiger Rescue received a call from a woman stating that her friend owned a pet serval that she could no longer care for.
 The caller would not identify herself and asked if we could take the serval.
 It was explained to the caller that the owner of the animal would need to speak with our curator to arrange the rescue.
 Though our curator was not on duty that day, the caller was given her contact information and it was also explained to the caller that we currently had two tigers in quarantine and so did not have room for another new animal at that time.

 The next morning, our curator discovered a full grown serval in a small dog crate at the entrance.
 A note left on the crate said that the serval's name was Elvis.
 After being examined, Elvis was found to be malnourished, weighing far less than he should have.
 He also had evidence of a collar having grown into his neck and he had scarring on his forehead that we believe came from him constantly rubbing his face on the crate.